mustafa0taru/binance-api-airflow-data-pipeline/README.md

 # Binance Trade Data Pipeline
-A streamlined data pipeline designed to extract cryptocurrency trade data from Binance, orchestrate the process using Apache Airflow, and efficiently store the data on Amazon EC2 and S3 for processing and archiving.
+A streamlined data pipeline designed to extract cryptocurrencies (BTC, SOL, ETH, BNB, USDT, USDC) trade data from Binance, orchestrate the process using Apache Airflow, and efficiently store the data on Amazon EC2 and S3 for processing and archiving.
 ## Tools used;
 - Python
 - Apache Airflow